jkeen871/i3/README.md

-# I3-gaps/Bumblebee-status/j4-dmenu on Fedora 29
+# I3-gaps/Bumblebee-status/j4-dmenu on Fedora 29/netExtender/NetworkManager
 I3 customizations

-NOTE : at this moment this repository and instructions are incomplete.
+**NOTE : at this moment this repository and instructions are incomplete.
 Feel free to comment and suggest.
 This should be complete in the next week or so.
+**
+I have custome scripts under i3-vpn to toggle VPN's on or off with a single bindsym key.

 Install I3 Gaps: